laineq/Grocery-Price-Prediction/README.md

     J --> K["app_output_monthly"]
 ```

-The DAG structure is modular rather than monolithic.
-Source-specific ingestion DAGs independently collect and clean monthly data for grocery prices, CPI, imports, exchange rates, oil prices, and weather.
-These upstream outputs feed into `grocery_price_adjusted_monthly` and `gold_features_monthly`, where inflation-adjusted price targets and model-ready feature tables are created.
-Next, `future_features_monthly` extends the exogenous variables to the next forecast month, `prediction_monthly` runs the SARIMAX forecasting step, and `app_output_monthly` prepares the final application payloads.
+The DAG structure is split into small parts.
+Source-specific DAGs collect and clean monthly data for grocery prices, CPI, imports, exchange rates, oil prices, and weather.
+These outputs are then used to create adjusted price tables and Gold feature tables.
+After that, the pipeline builds future features, runs the SARIMAX forecast, and prepares the final app output.

 ### Data Layers